HSEP 3010. Exercise Testing and Prescription I. 3 Hours.

 HSEP 3420.
 Exercise Physiology.
 3 Hours.

-Prerequisite: Admission to Exercise physiology.
+Prerequisite: Admission to the Exercise Physiology Program.
 An understanding of how the body, from a functional standpoint, responds, adjusts, and adapts to exercise.
 Topics include bioenergetics, neuromuscular concepts, cardiorespiratory considerations, physical training, and environmental concerns involving physical activity, athletic performance, and health-related fitness.

 HSEP 3430.
 Structural Kinesiology.
 3 Hours.

 Prerequisites: Completion of Progression Requirements of Professional Program.
 Basic physical concepts as they apply to human movement are explored.
 Structural anatomy, neuromuscular physiology and biomechanical principles as they apply to sport skills and fitness activities are emphasized.

 HSEP 3650.
-Resistance and Training Program Development.
-3 Hours.
+Resistance Training and Program Development I. 3 Hours.

-Prerequisites: A grade of "C" or better in HSEP 3430.
+Prerequisite: A grade of "C" or better in HSEP 3430.
 A study of scientific basis and development, of health and sports related muscular fitness and flexibility programs for diverse populations and settings using a variety of training modalities.
-Based upon competencies required for ACSM, and MSCA certifications.
+Based upon competencies required for ACSM, and NSCA certifications.

 HSEP 4040.
 Pediatric Exercise Physiology.
 3 Hours.